jghelani-hl/docker-demo-hl/README.md

 ## Volumes and Mounts

 Until now, we have seen how to build images, run containers, use environment variables, and create networks.
 The one thing I didn't mention before is that containers are intrinsically stateless.
 But what if you want to persist data between container restarts?
-For example, what if you want to save data to the MongoDB database, but everytime you restart the container that data is lost right now.
+For example, what if you want to save data to the MongoDB database, but every time you restart the container that data is lost right now.
 What if we want to persist that data.
 This is where Docker volumes and mounts come in.
 By default, docker containers are stateless.
 This means that when a container stops running, all the data inside the container is lost.
 If you want to persist data between container restarts, you can use Docker volumes and mounts. it is important to note that you are not modifying the image itself, but you are modifying the container that is running the image.

 Let's test this out.
 Let's try a POST request to the `/name` endpoint for the node and mongo containers that are already running.
 It does come back with a success message.
 If we try the GET request to `/names` you will see the name we just entered coming back from MongoDB.